-By Ann Richardson Knox, Todd N. Bundrant & Mark C. Dempsey
+By Ann Richardson Knox, Todd Bundrant and Mark Dempsey (January 31, 2020, 5:56 PM EST)

-The Institutional Limited Partners Association ("ILPA") recently published a Model Limited Partnership Agreement for private equity buyout funds (the "MLPA").1 The MLPA followed ILPA's publication of "Subscription Lines of Credit and Alignment of Interest: Considerations and Best Practices for Limited and General Partners" (the "ILPA SCF Practices"), which reflected the increased usage of subscription-backed credit facilities (also known as "capital call" or "capital commitment" facilities, and each a "SCF") and outlined for the limited partner community the advantages of SCFs to investors ("LPs") in private equity funds (each, a "Fund") and best practices relating thereto.
-While the MLPA contemplates the possibility of Fund-level indebtedness and SCFs by providing a placeholder for provisions relating thereto, it appears that ILPA did not fully address provisions of a Fund limited partnership agreement ("LPA") that are typically requested by lenders to Funds (each, a "Lender") and commonly incorporated by Fund general partners (each, a "GP") in connection with such financing arrangements.
+The Institutional Limited Partners Association recently published a model limited partnership agreement, or MLPA, for private equity buyout funds.[1]

+The MLPA followed the ILPA's publication of "Subscription Lines of Credit and Alignment of Interest: Considerations and Best Practices for Limited and General Partners," which reflected the increased usage of subscription-backed credit facilities, or SCFs - also known as capital call or capital commitment facilities and outlined for the limited partner community the advantages of SCFs to investors in private equity funds and best practices relating thereto.

+While the MLPA contemplates the possibility of fund-level indebtedness and SCFs by providing a placeholder for provisions relating thereto, it appears that the ILPA did not fully address provisions of a fund limited partnership agreement, or LPA, that are typically requested by lenders to funds and commonly incorporated by fund general partners in connection with such financing arrangements.

-Due to the flexibility afforded to both LPs and the Fund by virtue of SCFs and other Fundlevel financing arrangements, specific provisions required by Lenders relating to such indebtedness have become a common feature in limited partnership agreements.
-Certain provisions currently included in the MLPA, however, could pose challenges for GPs seeking to obtain Fund-level leverage or seeking to include LPs in the borrowing base for a SCF.
-As a result, GPs and investors should be aware that strict adherence to certain MLPA provisions may conflict with Lender expectations in such Fund-level financing arrangements as further discussed below.
+Due to the flexibility afforded to both LPs and the fund by virtue of SCFs and other fund-level financing arrangements, specific provisions required by lenders relating to such indebtedness have become common features in limited partnership agreements.

+Certain provisions currently included in the MLPA, however, could pose challenges for GPs seeking to obtain fund-level leverage or seeking to include LPs in the borrowing base for a SCF.
+As a result, GPs and investors should be aware that strict adherence to certain MLPA provisions may conflict with lender expectations in such fund-level financing arrangements.

-Provisions Relating to Indebtedness and Other "Bankable" Terms
+Provisions Relating to Indebtedness and Other Bankable Terms

 The section addressing indebtedness under the MLPA is notable for both what is included and what it does not address.
-While there is language permitting Fund-level leverage in Section 7.2 (Limitation on Indebtedness), the MLPA does not include the detail often required by Lenders in the SCF market to make an LPA "bankable."
-Of particular note is the following:
+While there is language permitting fund-level leverage in Section 7.2, covering the limitation on indebtedness, the MLPA does not include the detail often required by lenders in the SCF market to make an